akialbz/Kagami/README.md

 # Kagami Library

-The Kagami library is a Python package to **reinvent the wheel** and make some developments easier.
-It's neither designed as user-friendly nor for the purpose for a broad public to use.
-It may include documents in the future.
-But nothing under plan yet.
+The Kagami library is a Python package to support the development of novel computational biology algorithms.

-The Kagami library is under rapid development.
-Compatible between the major releases are not guaranteed.
-Be careful about the version required.
+It is currently under rapid development.
+Compatible between releases are not guaranteed.
+Although the APIs are aimed to remain consistant within a major version.
+Please note that there is no plan to include documents in the near future.

 The Kagami library is distributed under the GNU Lesser General Public License v3.0.